Miss Supranational 2016

-Miss Supranational 2016 was the eighth Miss Supranational pageant.
-It was held on December 2, 2016, at MOSIR Arena in Krynica-Zdrój, Poland.
-Stephanía Vasquez Stegman of Paraguay crowned Srinidhi Shetty of India at the end of the event.
+Miss Supranational 2016 was the eighth Miss Supranational pageant, held at the MOSIR Arena in Krynica-Zdrój, Poland, on December 2, 2016.

-Contestants from 71 countries and territories competed in this year's Miss Supranational pageant, The pageant was hosted by Davina Reeves and Iwan Podriez.
+Stephanía Stegman of Paraguay crowned Srinidhi Shetty of India as her successor at the end of the event, marking the country's second victory in the pageant's history.

 Background

 On June 1, 2016, The organization of World Beauty Association at Panama City, Panama, has announced that the pageant 8th edition of Miss Supranational will be take place in MOSIR Arena, the Spa Resort of Krynica-Zdrój, Poland again on Friday 2 December.

 On October 5, 2016, Gerhard Parzutka von Lipinski, President of Nowa Scena announced that Miss Supranational 2016 will take place in two countries, Poland and Slovakia.
 First the contestants will arrive in Warsaw, Poland from where they will travel to the picturesque city of Poprad, Slovakia.